OUGC-Network/NewPoints/README.md

    any `member_profile*` template to display the profile user points.
 3. Place `{$post['newpoints_balance_formatted']}` in any `postbit*` template to display the post user points.
-4. Place `{$post['newpoints_postbit']}` after `{$post['user_details']}`in the `postbit` template to display the post user Newpoints details.
+4. Place `{$post['newpoints_postbit']}` after `{$post['user_details']}`in the `postbit` template to display the post user NewPoints details.
 5. Place `{$post['newpoints_postbit']}` after `{$post['user_details']}`in the `postbit_classic` template to display the
-   post user Newpoints details.
+   post user NewPoints details.
 6. Place `{$newpoints_profile}` after `{$warning_level}`in the `member_profile` template to display the profile user
-   Newpoints details.
+   NewPoints details.
 7. Place `{$newpoints_header_menu}` after `{menu_calenda}`in the `header` template to display a link to the NewPoints main page.
 8. Place `<td class="{$alt_bg}" align="center">{$user['newpoints_formatted']}</td>` before `{$referral_bit}` in the